influxdata/docs-v2/content/telegraf/v1.21/introduction/getting-started.md

 That's it!
 You ready to use Telegraf to collect metrics and write them to your output of choice.

-For an introduction to Telegraf and an overview of how it works, watch the following video:
+For an introduction to Telegraf and an overview of how it works, watch the following videos:

 {{< youtube vGJeo3FaMds >}}

+{{< youtube k5m7SHgXRYQ >}}